koriym/homebrew-brewworks/README.md

 . brewworks env
 ````

 This environment variable setting causes `php` and `mysql` to point to the specified version of the binary.
 In addition to that, an alias `mysql@3306`, the client for each mysql service port, is created.
-This is useful for quick connections with argument-free commands and is easy to customise as it loads a project-specific my.conf.
+This is useful for quick connections with argument-free commands and is easy to customize as it loads a project-specific my.conf.

 ## Project Structure